phillipnunes/100-days-of-code/log.md

 ### Day 39: October 17 2018

 **Today's Progress**: So today I practiced a bit with React again.
 I discovered Surge today, and it is pretty easy to deploy apps with it.

+### Day 40: October 18 2018

+**Today's Progress**: I'm amazed at how easy and quick it is to "make" an auth system with Laravel, and this is a bit of what I learned today.